waraps/poke-web/README.md

 # Poke web 💻

-Poke we is an web app based on pokemons characters.
+Pokeb we is an web app based on pokemons characters.
 So, what can you do with this app?

 You can: